itsee-birmingham/standalone_collation_editor/docs/introduction.md

 - **Work** - The work which is distilled from the texts that exist of it
 - **Text** - The version or versions of a work preserved in document

+### Configuration

+The behaviour of the collation editor can be configured at both the service level (per installation) and the project level.
+Project configurations will override the service level configurations which will in turn override any default configurations provided.
+The configurations available at the services level are documented in the Services File section.
+If a setting can also be used at the project level it is mentioned in the services file documentation.
+Settings only available at project level are documented in the project settings section.

 ### Acknowledgements

 The software was created by Catherine Smith at the Institute for Textual Scholarship and Electronic Editing (ITSEE) in